petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/blog-permissions-reference.md

 ---
 # Blog Permissions Reference

-This article serves as a guide for all permissions associated with the Blogs application.
+Here's a list of all permissions associated with the Blogs application.
 To configure the permissions for the Blogs widget see [Setting Widget Permissions](../../site-building/creating-pages/page-fragments-and-widgets/using-widgets/configuring-widgets/setting-widget-permissions.md).

 ## Blog Entry Permissions